Naks00/People-counter/README.md

 -Jumper wires & Breadboard

 # Week 4: Schematic drawing
 Schematic drawing was created to provide a clear visual representation of how all components are connected.
-This includes wiring for the HC-SR501 PIR sensor, two HC-SR04 ultrasonic sensors, KY-002 shock sensor module, and the display module labeled 'QAPASS'.
+This includes wiring for the HC-SR501 PIR sensor, two HC-SR04 ultrasonic sensors, KY-002 shock sensor module, and the display module.
 The schematic helps ensure proper connections and makes troubleshooting easier if any issues arise.
 ![Schematic](Slike/shemaPC.png)

 # Week 5: Preparing Components for Housing